 Are you struggling with low milk supply?
 Have a fussy breastfed baby?
 After breastfeeding 4 babies, I learned that there are certain foods that actually cause lower milk supply.
 There are foods that can cause gas, colic and indigestion in your newborn baby, which makes breastfeeding (and mom life!) so much harder.
-I learned the hard way about these surprising foods to avoid for successful breastfeeding.
-Read on so you can avoid making the same mistakes I did.
+Discover these surprising foods to avoid while breastfeeding.

 This was shocking for me.